 R0de is an Australian microphone company known for their high quality products.
 The Rode Podcaster is a dynamic USB microphone, at a middle-of-the-road price point.
 This will be a good choice for you if you want a direct USB connection, but a higher quality microphone.
 Approximate Retail: $230.

 The ElectroVoice RE-20 microphone is THE microphone found in most professional radio studios, and about the most expensive dynamic microphone on the market.
-It's heavy, and has technology built in that eliminates "proximity effect," which causes your voice to get quieter and less "bassy" when your mouth drifts away from the mic.
+It's heavy, and has technology built in that eliminates "proximity effect."
+Proximity effect causes your voice to get quieter and less "bassy" when your mouth drifts away from the mic.
 Podcasters often have trouble deciding between this mic and the Shure SM7B.
 Ultimately it comes down to personal preference.
 I've used both and like the way my particular voice sounds on the Shure better.
 You really can't go wrong with either.
+If you buy this, get the full shock mount package.
+Mic price: $450 Package price $500

 Now, let's take a look at other podcast equipment you might be interested in, in addition to microphones.

 A Cloudlifter CL-1 is a way to "boost" your microphone if you feel the levels are a bit too low.
 What's nice about this is that it boosts the microphone without boosting all of the ambient sound in the room.
-This may be a nice choice for you, depending on your setup.
+This may be a nice choice for you, depending on your setup I use one with my Shure SM7B.
 Approximate retail: $150.

 Finally, let's look at some additional software and websites that will be useful to you.